-29. THE FORMAT.
+32. THE FORMAT.

-- (i) There is a course with three or more different marks, one starting line and one finishing line. - (ii) Every course must have a surf/pumping leg where competitors have to make a certain section without using the power of the wing but only riding the swell or pumping. - (iii) The number of laps and disposition of the marks will be determined by the Race Director accordingly the conditions and the competition timing.
-The call must be made at least 30 minutes before the race starts. - (iv) There will be a minimum of 5 minutes of period in between the start of the races or when the top five competitors crossed the finishing line, (with the exception of the finals) - (v) There will be a four minutes countdown, signal procedure in rule 33.3. - (vi) There is a maximum of 11 races per event. - (vii) Any part of the equipment must cross over the starting and finish line first in order to be valid.
+- 32.1.
+An event can run these different formats counting for the same event ranking; - (i) Long distance. - (ii) Down-wind start to up-wind and finish down-wind. - (iii) Up wind start to down-wind finish. - (iv) Pure downwind (Classic Slalom). - 32.2.
+There is a course with three or more different marks, one starting line and one finishing line. - 32.3.
+Every course may have a surf/pumping leg where competitors have to make a certain section without using the power of the wing but only riding the swell or pumping. - 32.4.
+The number of laps and disposition of the marks will be determined by the Race Director accordingly the conditions and the competition timing.
+The call must be made at least 20 minutes before the race starts. - 32.5.
+There will be a minimum of 4 minutes of period in between the start of the heat and the start of the sequence of the next heat, or when the top five competitors crossed the finishing line, (with the exception of the finals).

+- 32.6.
+There will be a three minutes countdown, signal procedure in rule 18.2.1 - 32.7.
+There is a maximum of 11 races per event. - 32.8.
+Any part of the equipment must cross over the starting and finish line first in order to be valid in sailing position.